 Page speed is the time it takes for a page to fully show its content and has been utilized by Google's algorithm to rank pages.
 A common Magento SEO issue is slow page speed or load speed.

 According to research, when Google evaluates page speed, it may explicitly consider the time to the first byte.
 Furthermore, a slow page speed means that search engines can only scan a limited number of pages with their crawl budget, which might have a negative impact on your indexation.
 Slow page speed, on the other hand, has a negative impact on the user experience.
 When a page loads slowly, it's more likely to have a high bounce rate and a short stay on the webpage.
+This is why knowing how to test website speed is so important when trying to retain visitors.
+Nowadays you can find many website performance testing tools online to see if your site is lagging, it might be time to test and improve its speed.
 Finally, all of these factors may have a negative impact on your conversion rate.

 Image optimization is a multi-headed beast, in the sense that it has various characteristics that affect SEO.
 Here's a quick checklist of things to consider for each image on your site that search engines will take into account in their ranking algorithms.